-How to connect batteries to your solar installation
+How to connect Batteries to your Solar installation - A quick guide.

 At the heart of any solar PV system sits the battery bank; the battery bank can be either a single or multiple batteries connected to each other.
 Batteries are connected to each other in order to increase: